microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12HelloWorld/src/HelloTextureModified/RenderPassAuthoring.md

 2. Use it through `ConstantsId(ConstName::YourConstants)`.
 3. Add packing and binding logic in `BindPassConstants()`.

-If the pass has no constants, omit this field from aggregate initialization and let it default to an empty vector.
+If the pass has no constants, do not call `.Constants(...)`; the builder leaves the binding list empty.

 ## Recommended Fill Order

-When authoring a pass, decide the data in this order, then place it into the aggregate initializer in the struct order above.
+When authoring a pass, decide the data in this order, then place it into a `RenderPassBuilder` chain.
+The builder writes the final `RenderPass` fields in the correct internal order.

 1. Decide the operation: can an existing `Op::...` record the commands, or do you need a new handler?
 2. Decide outputs: which RTV/DSV and resource names are written?